cluttmann/hfea_strategy/README.md

 ## Overview of the Strategies

-The project is based on five distinct investment strategies, each designed to maximize returns by leveraging specific market behaviors and signals.
+The project is based on six distinct investment strategies, each designed to maximize returns by leveraging specific market behaviors and signals.

 ### 1. High-Frequency Equity Allocation (HFEA) Strategy